 Your Golden Retriever, like other dogs, will shed all year.
 You won’t be able to prevent it entirely, but brushing his hair with a slicker brush frequently will keep it from accumulating all over your furniture and flooring.

-I like the Hertzko Self Cleaning Slicker Brush from Amazon.
-It’s also great for getting rid of tangled hair and is easy to use.
+I like the Hertzko Self-Cleaning Slicker Brush from Amazon.
+It’s also great for removing tangled hair and is easy to use.
 It’s simple to clean, too, as it has a button that you merely click, which removes all the fur from the brush (like the FURminator).

 All you need to do is brush your Golden Retriever’s entire coat a few times, and you will significantly reduce the amount of hair he sheds compared to if you only brush him weekly.

-3. Groom and Bathe Your Golden 2-3 Times a Year
+3. Groom and Bathe Your Dog 2-3 Times a Year

 You can also get special de-shedding dog shampoos to release the undercoat during the bath.
 You can even find Omega 3 & 6 fatty acids products, such as the FURminator deShedding Ultra Premium Dog Shampoo, which helps reduce shedding.